 Our second community solar program launched in 2013 and is open to all of our customers.
 This two-megawatt array was completed in 2015 and now has 21 residential and four business subscribers.

-Currently, all of the capacity in these gardens is assigned to customers.
+Currently, all the capacity generated from our community solar gardens is assigned to customers.
 However, from time to time a participant may leave the program and free up capacity for a new customer to join.

 For subscription information for the pilot program (residential and educational institutions only), please contact one of the local providers: